How Much Compensation Can I Claim For A Leg Injury?

 - Medical Expenses – You can get compensation for the medical expenses you incurred due to the accident.
 Even if you require lifelong medical care, you can claim compensation that could cover future expenses, such as treatment, physiotherapy, and essential medical equipment.

 Leg injury claims are treated on a case by case basis, and the type of compensation claimed will vary.
+To speak with someone about the financial losses you’ve encountered because of your accident and to see if they could be included in your claim, speak to a member of our team today.

 The more you discover potential compensation claims, the more details you will need to know about your particular injury.
 Often, we find that it can help to have a basic understanding of the injury, including the bones in the leg.
 There are four leg bones, each located in a different part of the leg.
 Following an accident resulting in a leg break, it will be one of these four bones which are affected: